Long A And Short A

 Advanced Considerations: Exceptions and Irregularities

 As with many aspects of English, there are exceptions and irregularities.
 Some words may deviate from the typical spelling patterns discussed above.
-Consistent practice and exposure to the language are key to navigating these complexities.
-For example, consider the word "have," which has a short a sound despite the typical long a spelling pattern of 'ave'.
+So consistent practice and exposure to the language are key to navigating these complexities.
+Here's one way to look at it: consider the word "have," which has a short a sound despite the typical long a spelling pattern of 'ave'.
 This is where extensive vocabulary building and immersion come into play.

 Frequently Asked Questions (FAQ)